mathina-eu/mathina/src/educators/static/stories/fire-3/content.md

 # Mathematical concepts
 Functions are transformations that take an input number `@x@` and give out an output value `@y=f(x)@`.
 We can make a graph of the function, by plotting the points `@(x, f(x))@` in cartesian coordinates, yielding a curve in the plane.
 Some important examples of such curves are polynomial curves, which include straight lines (first degree) and parabolas (second degree).

 Those polynomials can be defined by their coefficients.
-An interesting quest is to find the (only) polynomial of degree n that passes through (n+1) selected points.
+An interesting quest is to find the (only) polynomial of degree n that passes through (n+1) selected points (with different abscissas).
 One of the methods to find the requested polynomial is called the Lagrange polynomial interpolation, and it is an algebraic manipulation exercise.

 The polynomial curves can also be traced with their velocity vector.
 This vector is calculated from the derivative of the function that defines the curve.
 The derivative of a function describes the rate of change of the function, and thus, whether the function is increasing or decreasing when advancing in the variable.